JohnAskew/exasol_tc_watchdog/README.md

 # exasol_tc_watchdog
 # name:
        tc_watchdog.sql
---

 # desc:
        Configuraable script to kill transaction conflicts and log and entry in the tc_log table (created in this script).
-       If there are no current transaction conflicts, then runnning this script will not impact anything; it will complete successfully without taking any action.
+       If there are no current transaction conflicts, then runnning this script will not impact anything; it will complete successfully without taking any action
---

 # configurations:
     armed
       Whether to actually kill the transaction conflict.